-For structure design it is important to know which part of the seabed and/or the bedforms is actually mobile.
-For example, cable trenching can modify bedforms.
-The rate at which the bedforms recover after cable trenching will depend on sediment transport rate and supply of sediment.
+For structure design it is important to identify which part of the seabed and/or the bedforms is actually mobile.
+The rate at which bedforms recover after having been modified by, for example, cable trenching mainly depends on sediment transport rate and supply of sediment.